 Posted on December 7, 2018 by Jenn Zatopek

-Last week, I decided to undertake a new project in addition to private practice.
-The opportunity is flexible and lucrative and has supportive management.
-It is for a good cause and would allow me to pursue several dreams that are coming true for me, especially so for the next year.
+Last week, I decided to undertake a new project in addition to private practice, which is flexible and lucrative and has supportive management.
+It is also for a good cause and would allow me to pursue several dreams that are coming true for me, especially so for the next year.

 But I have a confession to make to you: I experienced misgivings the moment I decided to take on something new.

-So my posts as of late have been deeply positive, and it is my goal to continue to focus on the good things I have in my life.
+Lately my posts have been deeply positive, and it is my goal to continue to focus on the good things I have in my life.
 My gratitude practice has changed my thinking for the better.
 And my religious tradition calls me to do so and gives me ample sacred texts that encourage me to surrender my anxieties to the Divine who will give me peace.